-The Job of a Dental Assistant
+The Function of a Dental Assistant

 - Scheduling and confirming appointments

-- Preparing and sterilizing dental instruments
+- Preparing and sterilizing instruments for dentists

 - Clearing patients’ mouths with suction equipment

-- Providing instruments to dentists during procedures
+- Handing instruments to dentists during procedures

 - Readying X-ray machines and handling X-rays